-as our course admission already started at the beginning of June, please do you course selection as soon as possible.
-If you don't have a Campus Account yes, please send you course list to the student coordinator Studienkoordinatorin Claudia Schauerte.
+If you don't have a Campus Account yet, please send your course list to the student coordinator Studienkoordinatorin Claudia Schauerte.

-We encourage our staff and students to use audio-visual methods for their course work, theses (BA, MA, PhD) and research.
+We encourage our students and stuff to use audio-visual methods for their course work, theses (BA, MA, PhD) and research.
 We have technical equipment available ranging from voice/sound-recorders, photographic cameras to filming equipment (DSLR and camcorders).
 We also have two edit suites that can be booked after consultation.